New Port Richey and Dade City Florida

 Just up the road, you’ll discover Giraffe Ranch, a family-owned, working game farm that strives to conserve endangered species.
 You’ll ride on a four-wheel-drive safari tour that takes you to see zebras, ostriches and warthogs.
 One highlight is hand-feeding giraffes and lemurs.
 A giraffe may even lick you with its super-long blue tongue.

-No trip to Pasco is complete without visiting Kumquat Growers, the world's leading grower of this unique fruit.
+No trip to Florida's Sports Coast is complete without visiting Kumquat Growers, the world's leading grower of this unique fruit.
 A kumquat is an orange-like fruit that is eaten peel and all.
 Open November to April, this off-the-beaten-path farm and market sells many tasty kumquat products, including kumquat pie, jams, sauces and frozen puree.
 For more old-time fun, enjoy the Kumquat Festival in Dade City the first weekend in January.

 For green eating, visit Dade City’s Kafe Kokopelli, which maintains sustainable practices, such as using biodegradable to-go containers, cooking with organic ingredients and donating funds to wildlife conservation efforts.
 Try the she-crab bisque or fried green tomato salad.